Who Participates in Formal Proceedings

 Participate in a Docket

-To participate as a party in contested case or an investigation where protected information is considered, file a petition to intervene.
+To participate as a party in a contested case or an investigation where protected information is considered, file a petition to intervene.
 If approved, you can make filings and pleadings and participate in events listed in the docket’s schedule.

 If you are an out-of-state attorney, you may register to appear pro hac vice